-(ii)The determination as to which of the alternative provisions of Paragraph 3(b)(i) shall apply to Executive shall be made by KPMG LLP or any other nationally recognized accounting firm selected by the Company (the "Accounting Firm"), which shall provide detailed supporting calculations both to the Company and Executive within 15 business days of the date of termination of Executive's employment, if applicable, or at such earlier time as is reasonably requested by the Company or Executive.
-For purposes of determining which of the alternative provisions of Paragraph 3(b)(i) shall apply, Executive shall be deemed to pay federal income taxes at the highest marginal rate of federal income taxation applicable to individuals for the calendar year in which the determination is to be made, and state and local income taxes at the highest marginal rates of individual taxation in the state and locality of Executive's residence on the date of termination of Executive's employment, net of the maximum reduction in federal income taxes which could be obtained from deduction of such state and local taxes.
+(ii) The determination as to which of the alternative provisions of Paragraph 3(b)(i) shall apply to Executive shall be made by KPMG LLP or any other nationally recognized accounting firm selected by the Company (the "Accounting Firm"), which shall provide detailed supporting calculations both to the Company and Executive within 15 business days of the date of termination of Executive's employment, if applicable, or at such earlier time as is reasonably requested by the Company or Executive.
+For purposes of determining which of the alternative provisions of Paragraph 3(b)(i) shall apply, Executive shall be deemed to pay federal income taxes at the highest marginal rate of federal income taxes at the highest marginal rate and local income taxes at the highest marginal rates of individual taxation in the state and locality of Executive's residence on the date of termination of Executive's employment, net of the maximum reduction in federal income taxes which could be obtained from deduction of such state and local taxes.
 Any determination by the Accounting Firm shall be binding upon the Company and Executive.